Windows Mobile: Windows Mobile 6.5

 Windows Mobile 6.5 is a stopgap update to Windows Mobile 6.1, based on the Windows CE 5.x kernel, intended to bridge the gap between version 6.1 and the then yet-to-be released Windows Phone 7, which arrived in 2010.
 It was released to manufacturers on May 11, 2009; the first devices running the operating system were released in late October 2009.
 Several phones that officially shipped with Windows Mobile 6.1 can be officially updated to Windows Mobile 6.5.

 This update includes some significant new added features, such as a revamped GUI, a new Today screen resembling that of Microsoft's Zune player with vertically scrollable labels (called 'Titanium') in terms of functionality with a styling similar to that of Windows 7.
 WM 6.5 also includes the new Internet Explorer Mobile 6 browser, with improved interface.
 Along with Windows Mobile 6.5, Microsoft announced several cloud computing services codenamed "SkyBox", "SkyLine", "SkyMarket".

 In the months following this release, development shifted from Windows Mobile to its successor Windows Phone.
 As such no major upgrades were planned or released, although three minor updates; 6.5.1, 6.5.3 and 6.5.5; were made to satisfy consumers during the transition period.
 The last minor update and the last released version is 6.5.5.
 It first leaked in January 2010, and was unofficially ported to some Windows Mobile phones.
-The name Windows Mobile 6.5.5 has been applied to these newer builds, although this name remained unconfirmed by Microsoft.